Spiders (and Opiliones) of the Southern Appalachians (August 1-12, 2022)

 This course will present a comprehensive introduction to spider biology and an additional arachnid order, Opiliones (daddy-long-legs).
 Lectures and discussions will cover systematics, morphology, behavior, physiology, and ecology.
 Afternoons are devoted to fieldwork and evenings will be spent identifying specimens, with the objective of assembling a collection of the extraordinarily rich local arachnid fauna while studying their ecology and behavior.
 This course satisfies the UMBC BIOL BS Column B or BA Elective 1 with department petition.

-Congratulations to Bukola Molake (UMBC), Ryan O’Hare (UNCC), Mack Gore (UW Green Bay), Hannah Alexander (WCU), and Domonique Hill (Piedmont University), who have been awarded scholarships to attend Spider Camp 2022!
-We’re looking forward to meeting with you all!
+Congratulations to Bukola Molake (UMBC), Ryan O’Hare (UNCC), Mack Gore (UW Green Bay), Hannah Alexander (WCU), and Domonique Hill (Piedmont University), who were awarded scholarships to attend Spider Camp 2022!